+Alzheimer’s disease (AD) is the most common cause of dementia and an age-associated neurodegenerative disorder.
+The main and mostly studied pathology of AD is the aggregation of amyloid beta (Aβ) in the brain resulting in clinical characteristics of progressive cognitive decline in affected people.
+Based on these facts, AD research mainly focuses on developing therapeutic strategies interrupting amyloid aggregation.
+To test newly developed compounds, appropriate models are required.
+The APP transgenic mice are frequently used for efficacy studies and represent behavioral and pathological symptoms.
 APPSL transgenic mice overexpress human APP751SL under the control of the murine Thy1 promoter.
-This human APP with London (717) and Swedish (670/671) mutations is expressed in high levels, resulting in an age-dependent increase of β-amyloid1-40 and -42.
-Starting at 3 – 6 months APPSL mice develop plaques consisting of amyloid depositions in the frontal cortex.
+This human APP with London (717) and Swedish (670/671) mutations is expressed in high levels, resulting in an age-dependent increase of Aβ1-40 and -42.
+Starting at 3 – 6 months, APPSL mice develop plaques consisting of Aβ depositions in the frontal cortex.

-Cognitive deficits of these mice start at 9 to 10 month of age.
-Additionally, APPSL animals present with severe neuroinflammation and oxidative stress starting as early as 6 and 9 month of age, respectively.
-This model presents with an unchanged motor performance.
-Animals were already frequently used for efficacy studies.
+Cognitive deficits of these mice start at 9 to 10 months of age.
+Additionally, APPSL animals present with severe neuroinflammation and oxidative stress starting as early as 6 and 9 months of age, respectively.
+This model presents an unchanged motor performance.

 The most important characteristics of APPSL mice are:

 - Increase of Aβ in cortex and hippocampus